graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 {{< figure src="dataset_summary.png" title="Fig 4: Summary statistics of the datasets included in the proposed benchmark" lightbox="true" width="100%">}}

-The details on these datasets and their relevance to benchmarking graph neural networks are described in detail in the paper.
-We highly recommend to read the paper for more understanding.
+The steps for datasets' preparation and their relevance to benchmarking graph neural networks are described in the paper.

 > It is worth mentioning that we include [OGBL-COLLAB](https://ogb.stanford.edu/docs/linkprop/#ogbl-collab) from OGB which demonstrates the we can **flexibly incorporate** any of the current and future datasets from the OGB initiative.